IT50/book/en/program.md

 ## Binary program

-Computers can only execute binary instructions directly.
+Binary instructions are the only thing that computers can execute directly.
 These binary instructions are known to be in **machine language**.

 However, a given machine only accepts some machine languages, not all the ones that exist in the world.
 These pecuilarities are standardized into **instruction sets**, sets of instructions that the machine is able to execute.
 A machine’s instruction sets must contain all the instructions used in the program for the program to run correctly.
 Luckily, when dealing with recent processors, we only need to match the major **architecture** of the CPU to run the program correctly, because this is enough to match to the correct instruction sets.